Grow

 Sentiment analysis isn’t the most important tool for market research.
 However, it can consolidate data and help overcome the deficiencies of typical research methods, such as surveys or focus groups.

-By applying sentiment analysis to research techniques, brands can systematically collect data from many customers across multiple communication platforms.
+By applying sentiment analysis to research techniques, brands can systematically collect data from a large number of customers across multiple communication platforms.
 People share tons of experiences online every day and hour.
-There are more than 330 million active users on Twitter, and they send over 500 million tweets daily.
+There are more than 330 million active users on Twitter alone, and they send over 500 million tweets each day.
 They post about various things, including their experiences with brands.
-Analyzing and categorizing all this data lets marketers get a broader picture of the market and their competitors.
+Having all this data analyzed and categorized lets marketers get a broader picture of the market and their competitors.
 This, in turn, helps to better understand customers' desires and create unique value propositions.

 Stock market prediction